What is Abstract Art ? Meaning and Definition of Art Informel

 You may dislike abstract art, but you cannot ignore the fact that this type of art is an inevitable part of contemporary art.
-You cannot ignore the fact that, in many cases, different movements that are using abstract ideas and different types of abstract art are dominating contemporary art in whole.
+In many cases, different movements that are using abstract ideas and different types of abstract art are dominating contemporary art in whole.
 Just take a look at exhibitions, at art auctions, fairs – different forms of abstract art appear everywhere, and it’s impossible to follow contemporary art without respecting the important place abstract ideas have in today’s world of the arts.
 The term “abstract art” is frequently being used, but many could not answer to the question: What is abstract art ?
-We will try to understand this gigantic artistic approach by offering definitions, briefly present the history of abstract art, and by explaining its main characteristics.
+We will try to understand this gigantic artistic approach by offering definitions, briefly present the history of abstraction, and by explaining the main characteristics of abstract art.

 The Origins of Abstract Art – 19th or 20th Century ?

 It’s almost impossible to determine when the abstract art emerged.
 It’s also very difficult to point out to one or more individuals that could be considered as “founding fathers” of this big movement.
 There is a big debate between experts about when the abstract art was born.
 The majority of them argue that the 1910s should be considered as a period that can be celebrated as a birth of abstract art, or to be more precise with the famous Wassily Kandinsky’s painting Picture of the Circle from 1911.
 On the other hand, we cannot understand the emergence of abstract art without a given historical context.
 As other experts argue, the origins of the abstract art can be found in the 19th Century, in the works by James McNeill Whistler and even Claude Monet.
 These experts argue that Whistler and Monet placed greater emphasis on visual sensation than the depiction of objects, and that they can, in some manner, be considered as abstract artists.
 Still, we could definitely say that from the 1910s, abstract art began to attract many.

 What is Abstract Art Exactly?